• Community

 Decoding the COVID Complex with This Jungian Life

-Nearly three years on and governments worldwide would have us believe the pandemic is over with – health experts such as Dr Norman Swan and Dr Kerryn Phelps however, are telling us otherwise.
+Nearly three years on and governments worldwide would have us believe the pandemic is over with – health expert Dr Norman Swan however, is telling us otherwise.
 As counsellors, psychotherapists and trauma experts, we know we will be working with the aftermath of the last few years for generations to come.
 There isn’t a day in private practice that goes by where the impact of the pandemic and the COVID complex isn’t present in the room.

 We don’t have to look too far for medical and health based articles covering the pandemic, however, it has been extremely challenging to find in-depth information about the COVID complex, and the underlying psychological causes and responses to the anti-vax, anti-establishment, conspiracy theory & conspirituality movements as well as the psychology and impact of lockdowns and mask wearing.